reyhanab/reyhanab/README.md

 ### Hi there, I'm Reyhaneh 👋

-Enthusiastic problem-solver and lifelong learner with a passion for web development, skilled in React / Redux, Python, JavaScript, Node, Express, Flask, Sqlite3 and excited to tackle new challenges.
+Enthusiastic problem-solver and lifelong learner with a passion for web development, skilled in React / Redux, Python, JavaScript, Node, Express, Flask and excited to tackle new challenges.
 Experienced in both back-end and front-end development.
 Other than coding, I like to explore new places and embrace outdoor adventures.

 <!--
 **reyhanab/reyhanab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.